 Sprayed Insulation – Acoustic walls, beams and ceilings

-A high degree of control is therefore essential for the safe removal of Asbestos Containing Material (ACM).
-People within the asbestos work area need to have protection that is adequate to control the exposure risk at the same time ensuring no asbestos contamination occurs outside the asbestos work area.
+A high degree of control is therefore essential during the removal of Asbestos Containing Material (ACM).
+Licensed removalists and bystanders within the asbestos work area need to be adorned in Personal Protective Equipment (PPE).
+This enables them to minimise the risk of exposure while at the same time ensuring that no asbestos contamination occurs outside the asbestos work area.

-The work practices and precautions that need to be adopted for the removal of Asbestos Containing Material (ACM) vary considerably, depending on the type of ACM involved, the conditions and location.
+The work practices and precautions that need to be adopted for the removal of Asbestos Containing Material (ACM) vary considerably, depending on the type of ACM involved, the conditions (for example, wind) and its location.

-Due to the complexity and nature of the removal process we highly recommended that any asbestos removal is Project Managed by an organisation that is licensed or competent in the removal of asbestos.
+Due to the complexity and nature of the removal process, we highly recommended that any asbestos removal is carried out by an organisation that is fully licensed and trained in safe asbestos removal procedures.

-Bonded Asbestos Removal – for the removal of 10m2 or more of bonded asbestos can only be done by the holder of a “B” Class licence.
+Bonded Asbestos Removal – for the removal of 10m2 (square meters) or more of bonded asbestos can only be carried out by the holder of a class “B” licence.
 This licence is issued to applicants who can demonstrate they are familiar with the practices and procedures for removing bonded asbestos set out in the asbestos removal code.

 A person that is carrying out the removal of bonded asbestos is not required to hold a “B” class licence if the person is directly supervised by an “A” Class license holder.